zhmcclient/zhmc-prometheus-exporter/README.rst

   .. code-block:: bash

       $ zhmc_prometheus_exporter -c hmccreds.yaml -m metrics.yaml
+      Exporter is up and running on port 9291

-* Direct your web browser at http://localhost:9291 to see the exported Prometheus metrics (depending on the number of CPCs managed by your HMC, and dependent on how many metrics are enabled, this may take a moment).
+  Depending on the number of CPCs managed by your HMC, and dependent on how many metrics are enabled, it will take some time until the exporter reports to be up and running.
+You can see what it does in the mean time by using the ``-v`` option.
+Subsequent requests to the exporter will be sub-second.

+* Direct your web browser at http://localhost:9291 to see the exported Prometheus metrics.
+Refreshing the browser will update the metrics.

 Reporting issues
 ----------------